Bostonhacks/bostonhacks-api/README.md

 Please do not add any sensitive keys/info to the public repository.
 All private keys/values should be placed in an `.env.*` or added to `.gitignore`.

+`app.js` holds the express app but `server.js` is the start routine.
+This is so tests can be run by supertest

 # To Run
 You must have NodeJS and Docker Desktop installed.